The Numbers Don’t Lie

 Create Your Company’s Mentoring Program Today

 Mentoring programs can create more qualified, engaged, and equitable workplaces.
-For mentees, a mentor can be a critical source of information, sounding board, and an example of how to overcome obstacles and progress into positions of power.
+For learning partners, a mentor can be a critical source of information, sounding board, and an example of how to overcome obstacles and progress into positions of power.
 Mentoring programs also benefit mentors by keeping them grounded, inspiring them to think strategically, and encouraging them to demonstrate positive behaviors.
-In the end, mentoring programs are good for mentees, mentors, and organizations alike.
+In the end, mentoring programs are good for learning partners, mentors, and organizations alike.